egamboacruz/LA_Crime_R/README.md

-# Car Theft In Los Angeles
+# Crime In Los Angeles
-## This project is an analytical analysis of crime in Los Angele.
+## This project is an analytical analysis of crime in Los Angeles.
  Data provided by
  https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8